COOL-cohort/COOL-site/docs/getting-started/introduction.md

 COOL is a cohort OLAP system specialized for cohort analysis with extremely low latency, thus suitable for large-scale user behavior analysis.
 The vision of COOL is to address the inefficiency of underlying database systems processing cohort analysis (cohort queries) that is an emerging and widely-used analysis pattern in various areas.
-In COOL, cohort query processing is facilitated by specialized operators that involve only two fast scans on a sophisticated storage to achieve near real-time response.
 By utilizing COOL, we can quickly get clear and explainable user behavioral analytical results which can be used for further downstream tasks.

 Based on the user behavior analysis, COOL can be widely applied in various areas: